MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/schema-overview.md

 ### Add bucket columns

 You can add bucket columns to create buckets, which are topics into which tasks can be organized.
-The publishing team can then use these to categorize tasks into buckets for the recipient teams who can then sort their tasks by bucket to focus on relevant tasks.
+The publishing team can then use these to categorize tasks for the recipient teams who can then sort their tasks by bucket to focus on relevant tasks.

 You can map buckets to standard channels of the team.
 (Mapping to private channels isn't supported at this time.)
 When you map a bucket to a channel, tasks in the channel are filtered to show only those buckets that are mapped to it.